Seirdy/seirdy.one/content/about/uses.md

 : I use this just like axe-core: as a CLI utility to check every page on my sitemap for basic accessibility violations.
 I disable "potential-violations" checks because those have false-positives.

 jq
-: I use jq to ensure that all my JSON is valid.
+: I use jq to ensure that all my JSON is syntactically valid.
 This includes my Web App Manifest file and Webfinger JSON.
-I also use jq to filter out false positives from the Nu HTML Checker.
+I also use jq to filter out specific false positives from the Nu HTML Checker, all of which are reported upstream.

 [Feed Validator](https://github.com/w3c/feedvalidator)
 : I validate my Atom feeds using this tool.
 Like always, I filter out false positives and report them upstream.